AmirHB98/power-system-analysis/docs/gauss_seidel.md

    - Initialize voltage values for all buses

 2. **Iteration Process**:
+    - Calculate complex power at the bus
     - For each bus, calculate the voltage contribution from all connected buses
-   - Calculate complex power at the bus
-   - Calculate power mismatches
     - Update voltage based on bus type:
         - For PQ buses: update both magnitude and angle
         - For PV buses: maintain specified voltage magnitude, update angle
         - For slack buses: maintain specified voltage magnitude and angle
+    - Calculate power mismatches
     - Check for convergence based on power mismatches

 3. **Handling Generator Reactive Power Limits**:
    - For PV buses, check if reactive power limits are violated
-   - Adjust voltage magnitudes if necessary
+   - Set bus type to PQ in this case
+   - Calculate Qbus by setting Qg to Qmax or Qmin

 4. **Acceleration Factor**:
    - Use an acceleration factor to improve convergence speed